CalSol/CalSol-Electrical-Onboarding/Section4.md

 (Please note in the image below, the led circuit on the left should be the led circuits you made from section 3)

 ![Onboarding Lab Schematic](https://github.com/user-attachments/assets/a69d805a-5a81-40b7-b31b-0eb244053f46)

+# DUE DATE 9/24 by the start of the meeting!!!
+- Please try to get these in by Monday so we can help you during the meeting
+- We will be starting layout on the 24th during the meeting, so please have the schematic done by then